Can Do Empowerment is a three years project within the KA2 Erasmus + Program–

 The project brings together the expertise and long-standing experience of six organisations who see their fundamental mission being to confront discrimination and exclusion and to promote equality and diversity within society.

 • VIA Bayern is an expert in providing intercultural and inter-religious awareness and train of trainer training’s for the social sector.
+VIA Bayern is the Consortium Manger of this Project.

 • The Dutch organization RADAR is the main agency for equal treatment and against discrimination in the south western part of the Netherlands.